Ref-DGS: Reflective Dual Gaussian Splatting: Experiments

 \subsection{Ablation Studies}

 We conduct ablation studies on the ShinySynthetic~\cite{verbin2022refnerf} and GlossySynthetic~\cite{liu2023nero} datasets to validate the effectiveness of individual components.
 Quantitative ablation results are reported in Tab.~\ref{tab:ablation}.
 Qualitative results for surface reconstruction and novel view synthesis are shown in Fig.~\ref{fig:ab_geo} and Fig.~\ref{fig:ab_nvs}, respectively.
+Fig.~\ref{fig:ab_mae} shows the angular error maps for surface normal estimation.
+Fig.~13 shows the diffuse color decomposition results.
+Additional decomposition results for more scenes are shown in Fig.~3 of the supplementary material.